wblakecannon/terraform-jupyter/README.md

-# Automate Jupyter Notebook Deployment in AWS Using [Terraform](https://www.terraform.io).
+# Automate Jupyter Notebook Deployment in AWS Using Terraform

-"Thanks to its simplicity and power, Terraform has emerged as a key player in the DevOps world.
-It allows you to replace the tedious, fragile, and manual parts of infrastructure management with a solid automated foundation upon which you can build all your other DevOps practices and tooling." - Yevgeniy Brikman
+"Thanks to its simplicity and power, [Terraform](https://www.terraform.io) has emerged as a key player in the DevOps world.
+It allows you to replace the tedious, fragile, and manual parts of infrastructure management with a solid automated foundation upon which you can build all your other DevOps practices and tooling." - [Yevgeniy Brikman](https://www.ybrikman.com)

 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.